gabycasper007/react-stripe/README.md

 - The react part is the the root folder, while the express part is in the `server` folder.
 - The react app has the components organized following an [atomic design structure](https://medium.com/better-programming/atomic-design-for-developers-part-1-b41e547a555c)
 - The react app is using functional components with [hooks](https://reactjs.org/docs/hooks-intro.html)
-- Form validation logic is done in `src/helpers/validation.js` which might look intimidating when you want to add new validation rules, but it offers a scalable solution and extending validation for new inputs with similar rules is extremely ease because of this file.
+- Form validation logic is done in `src/helpers/validation.js` which might look intimidating when you want to add new validation rules, but it offers a scalable solution.
+Extending validation for new inputs with similar rules is extremely easy because of this file.
 All you need to do is add your new input in `src/constants/validation.js` and let the magic happen.
-You can specify if the field should be `required`, type of field, `minLength` and `maxLength`.
-When validation is broken by the customer, the app will show the appropriate errors.
+You can specify if the field should be `required`, the type of field, `minLength` and `maxLength`.
+When the customer doesn't respect the validation rules, the app will show the appropriate errors.

 ## How to run this app

-1. Rename `.env.example` to `.env` and change the keys with your own.
+1. Rename `.env.example` to `.env` and change the keys with your own from Stripe dashboard.
 Every time you change your env variables you will need to restart the app.
 2. Rename `server/.env.example` to `server/.env` and change the keys with your own.
 3. Into your root path, run `npm i` to install the packages on the front end, than start the front end server with `npm start`
 4. Into your root path, run `cd server` and `npm i` to install the packages on the back end and start the back end server with `npm start`
 5. Open http://localhost:3000 to view it in the browser.

-## Stripe integration
+## Stripe integration explanation

-1. Load stripe in the react app in `src/index.js`:
+1. Load Stripe in the react app in `src/index.js`:

 ```javascript
 import { loadStripe } from '@stripe/stripe-js';
 const stripePromise = loadStripe(process.env.REACT_APP_STRIPE_PUBLISHABLE_KEY);
 ```

-2. Wrap your app with the stripe promise
+2. Wrap your app with the Stripe promise

 ```javascript
 import { Elements } from '@stripe/react-stripe-js';